Easy Indian-Spiced Chickpea and Kale Curry Recipe

 How to Make Chickpea and Kale Curry

-This kale chickpea curry uses a lot of Indian techniques to ensure that it’s incredibly flavourful (similar to my red lentil burgers) and that starts with the very first step – toasting the whole spices.
+This curry uses a lot of Indian techniques to ensure that it’s incredibly flavourful (similar to my red lentil burgers) and that starts with the very first step – toasting the whole spices – I do this in my coconut fish curry, as well.

-In a cold, heavy-bottomed pot or Dutch oven, add some whole cumin seeds and black mustard seeds (can be found online here).
+In a cold, heavy-bottomed pot or Dutch oven, add some whole cumin seeds and black mustard seeds (which can be found online here).

 Ingredients for this kale chickpea curry